int08h/blog/content/post/to-catch-a-lying-timeserver.md

 2. Clients that find an NTP server responding with bad values have no way to prove to others that a particular server is a bad actor[^2].
 3. There are protocol (mis)features that can be abused to create DDoS traffic[^3].

 [^1]: Yes, there are [authentication mechanisms](https://tools.ietf.org/html/rfc5906) in NTPv4 as well as in-development NTP/PTP authentication protocols like [NTS](https://tools.ietf.org/html/draft-ietf-ntp-network-time-security-14).
 None of these have seen widespread deployment on the public internet, in mobile devices, or as out-of-the-box OS defaults.
-Furthermore these solutions require that clients unconditionally trust one or move servers and/or require computationally expensive handshakes.
+Furthermore these solutions require that clients unconditionally trust one or more servers and/or require computationally expensive handshakes.

 [^2]: "Proof" in this case being a cryptographically secure record that can be audited by an untrusted third party.
 Think spiritual cousin of [certificate transparency](https://www.certificate-transparency.org/).